 With any surgical procedure, the risks and benefits of the procedure must be carefully assessed for each individual patient.
 The risk to the patient of not having surgery must also be addressed.

 In the case of progressive scoliosis, the risks of not having surgery if brace treatment has failed or is not indicated involve progressive deformity of the trunk with potential imbalance and offset between the trunk and pelvis when in an upright position.
 In addition, with thoracic curves, risk to the heart and lung function develops when curves reach 80-90°.
 This results from compression of the lung within the deformed chest cavity, which makes it difficult for the heart to pump blood through the compressed lung.
-Most cases of scoliosis are treated prior to curves reaching such a magnitude.
+Most cases of scoliosis are treated at the spine surgery center prior to curves reaching such a magnitude.

 The specific surgical risks are dependent on multiple factors, including the general health of the patient, any underlying medical disorders, as well as the type of surgery that is required.
 In general, with all operations around the spine there are potential complications relating to the anesthesia, as well as risks of bleeding and wound infection.
 With anticipation preoperatively, blood loss can be managed by one of several means, depending on the anticipated magnitude of the blood loss.
 These include pre-donation of the patient’s blood (autologous) or of blood from family members or friends (donor specific).
 An additional option involves the use of banked blood components.
 Intraoperative blood conservation techniques can be utilized with either use of hemodilution or blood salvage with recirculation methods to minimize need for other forms of blood replacement.